 If you have a current or rising senior, please check here for important information pertaining to your son's senior year and graduation.
 Information can also be found in the IA Handbook.

 A Senior Fee of $500.00 will be charged to offset the costs of graduation and to fund a variety of activities to celebrate the Senior Class throughout the year.
 This fee will be broken into two payments: $250 is due in November and $250 in January.
-These payments will be billed through Alpha Accounting.
+These payments will be billed through Alpha Accounting and is non-refundable.

 For graduation, the Senior Fee will cover: cap and gowns, diplomas, diploma covers, graduation sword, cords, stole, embroidery, and venue rentals for baccalaureate and graduation ceremonies.
 Per an agreement with our photographer, each family will also receive a digital copy (usually a thumb drive) of the professional photos taken during the baccalaureate and graduation ceremonies, including family photos taken after graduation.
 This may change if this agreement changes or another photographer is necessary.